 Test, Test, and test some more

 It is paramount that everything is tested and prepared before your live video goes live.
 You can be well-organised and prepared, and suddenly, there is a power cut, and your audience’s screens turn black.
-Make sure to test and have a backup plan.
+Make sure to test and have a backup plan in place.
 Live means now, and that means “fix it in post” isn’t possible.
 Test everything and try to prevent any mishaps that could happen during the event.

 Will Online Match the Physical Event?